-Minnesota Senator Amy Klobuchar Solidifies 2020 Presidential Credentials With Re-Election Wi
+Minnesota Senator Amy Klobuchar Solidifies 2020 Presidential Credentials With Re-Election Win

 After a big win on Tuesday, Minnesota Senator Amy Klobuchar is looking like a potential frontrunner for the Democratic nominee in the coming 2020 presidential elections.
 Klobuchar won her race for re-election after getting 60.4 percent of the vote, solidifying the contender’s home state credentials, according to reports from Business Insider.

-Klobuchar secured her third consecutive term in the Senate after she defeated her Republican opponent Jim Newberger, who received 36.1 percent of the vote according to returns from the Associated Press.
+Klobuchar secured her third consecutive term in the Senate after she defeated her Republican opponent Jim Newberger, who received 36.1 percent of the vote, according to returns from the Associated Press.

 While Klobuchar’s heavy margin of victory is impressive and unlikely to be matched in most other Senate races, it actually signals a minor drop in her numbers after the Minnesota senator secured 65.3 percent of the vote when she secured re-election in 2012.
 Her Republican opponent Kurt Bills received only 30.6 percent of the vote.

 One noticeable aspect of Klobuchar’s victory isn’t about how much she won by, but more so where she won.
-When the results rolled in, it was revealed that Klobuchar had secured the majority of Minnesota’s rural counties, illustrating Klobuchar’s appeal amongst a blue-collar base that leaned towards Trump in 2016.
+When the results rolled in, it was revealed that Klobuchar had secured the majority of Minnesota’s rural counties, illustrating Klobuchar’s appeal amongst a blue-collar base that leaned toward Trump in 2016.
 Journalist Josh Barro pointed out her success, as well as pointing out her status as a true threat to Trump, in a tweet, saying, “I have a tip for Democrats who would like to not just beat Trump in 2020 but bury him.”

 .@amyklobuchar live on @FOX9 right now.
 She gets rock star treatment here in the DFL.
 Winning big again tonight.
 2020 anyone?!? #Fox9Votes pic.twitter.com/5iYt6UB8jw